 Android has some training for the technically inclined that is useful to understanding how it works.

-For the rest of us, Geofencing encompasses advertising to an audience that happens to be in your targeted area but is not searching per se.
+For the rest of us, Geofencing encompasses advertising to an audience that happens to be in your targeted area.
 The advertiser is trying to catch the attention of this audience while they are in a usually small target area (the geofence).

 For the advertiser to apply a geofence on a consumer, the consumer must either a) use an application (APP) on a mobile device or b) visit a website with geofencing capabilities.

 If the consumer has downloaded an APP for receiving alerts, they are actively shopping and aware that they are targeted.
 We aren’t so concerned about this active/passive consumer because they are not the most coveted consumer.
 Its the unaware passive shoppers that are more interesting and valuable to the advertiser.
 Lets take a look at why that is the point of what makes geofencing attractive to advertisers and why this is where all local online advertising is headed.

 Lets use a contemporary example and the best representation of geofencing (proximity advertising).
 I’m shopping for a car and I’m at a dealership talking to a salesperson about the price.
 They of course says this is the best price anywhere and I of course whip-out my mobile device to see if that’s true. ( BTW, what I am doing as a consumer is called price comparison shopping, not searching! )